mes258/Interpreter_PLC/README.md

-# Interpreter1_PLC
+# Interpreter_PLC
-Version 1 of the Interpreter by Vincent Portelli, Michael Smith, and Thomas Lerner.
+PLC Interpreter Project by Vincent Portelli, Michael Smith, and Thomas Lerner.

 ## How to run the Interpreter
 * Run `Interpreter1.rkt` and call `(runfile '"<filename>")` such as `(runfile '"code.txt")`.